| Title: | Interface to 'LMDB' |

 Arguments:

-: Logical, indicating if a missing value is an error (by default it is).
-Alternatively, with missing_is_error = FALSE
+missing_is_error: Logical, indicating if a missing value is an error (by default it is).
+Alternatively, with missing_is_error = FALSE, a missing value will return NULL.
+Because no value can be NULL (all values must have nonzero length) a NULL is unambiguously missing.

-: A database handle that would be passed through to create the transaction (see the $begin
+db: A database handle that would be passed through to create the transaction (see the $begin method).

 Details: